 When I was 23 this issue came to a head when I started a new relationship and was sick of lying about my issues, hiding them, and constantly obsessing about them.
 I obsessed every day, endlessly about it.
 It made me miserable and took a toll on my self-esteem in ways that I couldn’t stand to live with.
 I finally took the steps and found a therapist who I told the entire truth to, the first time I ever told someone out loud what was going on, which was really the first step because it somehow made it even more real.

-After a few months of therapy I found out about the Congtythamtu Women’s Sexual Health while researching treatment options for vaginismus online, and heard about the botulinum toxin treatment.
+After a few months of therapy I found out about the Congtythamtu Women’s Sexual Health while researching treatment options for vaginismus online, and heard about the Vaginismus Treatment Under Anesthesia.
 I read everything I could about it, talked to my doctor about it, and scheduled a phone appointment (since I don’t live in NY).
 It was very difficult to do, though it seems like such a simple thing.
 I was afraid and intimidated to face this issue, to keep telling my history to new people, and to take the risk of a procedure I’d never heard about before.
 After the phone call I had all of the information about the procedure, what would happen, how much it would cost, and felt generally more comfortable with the idea.
 The doctor I spoke to was almost able to guess my history immediately, the reactions I got from previous doctors, my fears about physical intimacy, and how much of a stress it put on my mind and relationships.
 She was so positive that I was a great candidate for the procedure and assured me that I should not be afraid, which put my mind at ease more and more.
 My main concerns that were a factor in my decision were that the procedure would somehow not work, it would be difficult to afford because my insurance didn’t cover it, I would have to travel to get there and spend two nights in NY, and mostly that I was still afraid to have to physically deal with this issue because of how long I had avoided it.
 Even though I was still very skeptical and unsure I finally decided to commit to going through with it.

 The staff at Congtythamtu Women’s Sexual Health was very helpful in my decision-making process and went out of their way to assist my financial concerns and finding a place to stay before and after the procedure.
 I had my pre-op blood test and check-up at my local family doctor and was cleared for the procedure a week before going to NY.
 My mother and I drove to NY the day before the surgery, and the next morning we went to the surgical center.
 I was so nervous and still apprehensive about what to expect, though it had been described to me in detail I was still afraid because it was hard for me to imagine how it would feel because I always associated my vagina with nothing but pain.

 At the surgical center a nurse from Congtythamtu, who I had previously been in with and felt comfortable with, got me ready for surgery and helped to keep me calm and relaxed before hand.
 She gave me a simple external check before the operation and I was sedated.
-While I was knocked out, there was an incision made in my hymen, I was given a topical anesthetic, botulinum toxin was injected in my vaginal walls to stop my muscle spasms, which allowed the largest vaginal dilator to be inserted.
+While I was knocked out, there was an incision made in my hymen, I was given a topical anesthetic, medication was injected in my vaginal walls to stop my muscle spasms, which allowed the largest vaginal dilator to be inserted.
 I was also given a pap smear, which was helpful because I was never able to go through with one without sedation and should have had one years before.
 When I woke up the nurse was there to help me learn to remove and re-insert the dilators, and I was amazed at being able to do this without pain for the first time in my life.
 I spent the day recovering with the dilators still in, which was somewhat painful as the sedation and anesthesia wore off, but it was manageable and worth it when I was able to fairly comfortably remove and reinsert the dilators as I needed to.
 That was the moment when I was finally able to face the fear of something being inside of me, and realize that if I wasn’t afraid of it and didn’t expect it to be painful it was completely manageable.
 I had a post-op appointment the following day with Melissa where she checked my progress with the dilators and helped me be more comfortable with them, and answered all of the many questions I had about what to do from that point.